ioxiocom/docker-images/README.md

 log into your account for upload.
 This needs to be for the Docker hub user configured in `settings.py`.

 The `scan` command uses `trivy` which you will need installed on your system first.

+## Multiplatform support

+There are several technical restrictions when building images for multiple platforms with `buildx`, such as that `buildx` can't find an image in local docker environment (see notes in [output](https://docs.docker.com/engine/reference/commandline/buildx_build/#output) section of the docs).
+But it's possible to push base images right away to a docker registry and then explicitly define this registry in `FROM` statements.

+That's why there are 2 options to build images:

+- `poetry run build` builds all images for the current platform only with `docker build` under the hood.
+It's suitable for local development of the images
+- `poetry run build_multiplatform` builds all images using `docker buildx build` for linux/amd64 and linux/arm64.
+It requires extra setup (check [pipeline code](./.github/workflows/build-and-upload.yaml)) and is not recommended for a local development

 ## Contributions